 T. Singh and AP Singh (2016): Fungi as decomposers of lignocellulosic materials and their role in waste and pollution control.
-In Fungal Biology Series, Gupta and Tuohy Eds.
-Springer Science (In Press).
+In Fungal Biology Series, Springer International Publishing, Fungal Applications in Sustainable Environmental Biotechnology, Diane Purchase Edition.

 T. Singh (2010): Sapstain control: Mode of action of mehylene bisthiocyante on sapstain fungi.
 ISBN 978-3-8383-5057-8, Lambert Academic Publishing AG & Co.
 KG., Germany.
 Pp 181.

 T Singh, D Page (2018): Above-ground testing methods – review of Rotorua, New Zealand test site results after ten years.
 International Research Group on Wood Protection.
 Document IRG/WP 18-40801.
 Stockholm, Sweden.

 C Vandermeer, M Patel, K Olejar, S Swift, T Singh, P Kilmartin (2018): Converting grape tannins from winery marc into active packaging.
 Macrowine conference in Spain.